kjrohr/App-Store/readme.md

 ## Synopsis
 This is a simple restful api demonstration, using dummy data.
+Basic CRUD example works with users now!

 ## Dummy Data apps: App1 - /api/apps
 ``` javascript